rudyrochag/rudyrochag/README.md

 Here are some ideas to get you started:
 -->

-I'm a technoly enthusiast.
+I'm a technology enthusiast.
 I have been working on Web/SaaS projects.

-- 🔭 I’m working at [Solteycom](solteycom.com) as Software Developer.
+- 🔭 I’m working at [Solteycom](http://solteycom.com) as Software Developer.
 - 🌱 I’m currently learning DevOps, Cloud computing & Android development.